ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>This is not just another story of a disgruntled ex-employee.
 I’m not shying away from the serious corporate espionage or the ethical…</blockquote>

 <h3>4.
-Sky-T1–32B-Preview : Open-sourced LLM outperforms OpenAI-o1 - <a href="https://medium.com/data-science-in-your-pocket/sky-t1-32b-preview-open-sourced-llm-outperforms-openai-o1-cffd90064f8c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Proxy Alice: Secret Predictive Messages - <a href="https://medium.com/@sebastiancarlos/proxy-alice-predictive-messages-for-concealed-communication-abfdb4d6e736" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Data Science in your pocket`**
+✍️ **posted by `Sebastian Carlos`**

-<blockquote>UC Berkley’s Sky-T1–32B-Preview details</blockquote>
+<blockquote>Abstract</blockquote>

 <h3>5.
-Learning is a simple task, complex plans are doomed to fail - <a href="https://medium.com/gitconnected/learning-is-a-simple-task-complex-plans-are-doomed-to-fail-4747a4439986" target="_blank" rel="noopener noreferrer">link</a></h3>
+UX Design Techniques That Every Programmer Should Know - <a href="https://medium.com/gitconnected/ux-design-techniques-that-every-programmer-should-know-723ccf0aa4de" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Level Up Coding`**

-<blockquote>How simplicity in model design and training fosters generalization and the phenomenon of grokking in neural networks</blockquote>
+<blockquote>Create high-quality, sustainable software products with these UX design techniques</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Sky-T1–32B-Preview : Open-sourced LLM outperforms OpenAI-o1 - <a href="https://medium.com/data-science-in-your-pocket/sky-t1-32b-preview-open-sourced-llm-outperforms-openai-o1-cffd90064f8c" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Got 20 Angry Texts at 7 AM.
+Blame This App Redesign. - <a href="https://medium.com/@atulkhola/i-got-20-angry-texts-at-7-am-blame-this-app-redesign-94b2e8530fbb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Data Science in your pocket`**
+✍️ **posted by `Atul Khola`**

-<blockquote>UC Berkley’s Sky-T1–32B-Preview details</blockquote>
+<blockquote>A couple of weeks ago, I woke up to a storm of messages from friends who share my BodyFit credentials (I’ve been on it for over 12 years —…</blockquote>

 <h3>2.
-Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>
+What makes a Moon landing mission “successful”? - <a href="https://medium.com/predict/what-makes-a-moon-landing-mission-successful-6ba3bee3fb35" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jotham Arinze`**
+✍️ **posted by `Predict`**

-<blockquote>A Tale of Bugs, Communities, and Why Human Experience Matters</blockquote>
+<blockquote>Landers from Firefly and ispace are now in space.
+Both will reach for the Moon.
+One thing that is notable about both ispace’s and Firefly’s…</blockquote>

 <h3>3.
 The 5 paid subscriptions I actually use in 2025 as a Staff Software Engineer - <a href="https://medium.com/gitconnected/the-5-paid-subscriptions-i-actually-use-in-2025-as-a-staff-software-engineer-98033c94566e" target="_blank" rel="noopener noreferrer">link</a></h3>